d-carrigg/BinWips/ReadMe.md

         https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/attributes/global
                     - custom attributes can also be aplied.
                     - Invalid attributes will throw a c# compiler exception
-                    - Attributes are applied in addition to the defaults unless -NoDefaultAttributes

-    -NoDefaultAttributes [<SwitchParameter>]
-        Exclude default attributes from being applied to PSBinary.
-        Unless this is included some default attributes will be applied to the program.
-        So that other scripts/programs can identify it as a BinWips.

     -ClassAttributes <Hashtable>
         Hashtable of assembly attributes to apply to the class.
                     - Any valid c# class attribute can be applied
                     - Invalid attributes will throw a c# compiler exception
-                    - Attributes are applied in addition to the defaults unless -NoDefaultAttributes

     -ClassTemplate <String>
         Override the default class template.